 Melgeorge to Embark 40 miles - 8 hours 22 minutes

-I got rolling at 10:00 PM and in the first few miles out of Melgeorge's, I passed 5 racers bedded down, they was the last racers I saw on the course.
+I got rolling at 10:00 PM and in the first few miles out of Melgeorge's, I passed 5 unsupported racers bedded down, they ware the last racers I saw on the course.

 The frigid forest in the dark was a magical place!
 I found myself double and triple checking shadows and other mirages in this snow covered landscape.
 The half moon was lovely, but after it set, I was treated to the most amazing night sky, free from all light pollution!
 These miles of the course have so many hills to push the bike up, then there's the sketchy dark ride down the other side.